w3c/omn/README.md

 ## Java omnlib

-The Java library helps developers to work wiht Open-Multinet related ontologies and includes a translator to convert between RDF, GENI RSpec XMLs, and TOSCA XML.
+The Java library helps developers to work with Open-Multinet related ontologies and includes a translator to convert between RDF, GENI RSpec XMLs, and TOSCA XML.

 ### Using it